0xPrimordia/lynxify-client/README.md

 Earn rewards without the assets leaving your wallet, or the need for a pairing token.
 Single-Side Staking allows for withdrawals at any time.

 ![Pampas screenshots](/images/sing-side-staking.png)

+## Mission
+To provide liquidity for crypto assets without fuss & fees